twisted/twisted/docs/core/howto/systemd.rst

   This is
   a `special target <http://www.freedesktop.org/software/systemd/man/systemd.special.html#sockets.target>`_ used by all socket activated services. ``systemd`` will automatically bind to all such socket activation ports during boot up.

+FileDescriptorName=my-web-port

+  This option names the file descriptor for the socket.
+  The name allows a specific inherited descriptor to be chosen reliably out of set of several inherited descriptors.

 You also need to modify the ``www.example.com.service`` file as follows:

 :download:`/etc/systemd/system/www.example.com.service <listings/systemd/www.example.com.socketactivated.service>`